See a trading opportunity? Open an account now!

 - Regulation – AvaTrade is a globally regulated broker, with licenses and authorisations in various jurisdictions around the world.
 Trade XLF and other assets with this award-winning and regulated broker.

 - Robust Trading Platforms – Trade XLF on the AvaTrade MT5 (MetaTrader) platform.
-There are also numerous other assets available on both MT4 and MT5 that include forex, stocks, commodities, indices, ETFs, options, bonds and cryptocurrencies.
+There are also numerous other assets available on both MT4 and MT5 that include forex, stocks, commodities, indices, ETFs, options and bonds.

 - Trading Conditions – Trade the volatile XLF ETF with transparent pricing, low fees and rapid execution at all times on all AvaTrade trading platforms.